Coronary heart disease

 - diseases of the esophagus

 The main test is an electrocardiogram (ECG) that is carried out at rest or during exercise.
 In some cases, imaging examinations such as an ultrasound scan of the heart (echocardiogram or “echo test”) are useful.
-Factors like age, pre-existing conditions and the type of symptoms determine which additional examinations are needed in particular cases.
+Factors like age, pre-existing conditions and the type of symptoms determine whether and which additional examinations are needed.

 - Physical examination: examinations like listening to the heart may indicate other diseases or conditions, for example problems with the heart valves.

-- Examination for metabolic diseases: with a blood sample, metabolic diseases like Type 2 diabetes or increased blood fats can be detected.
+- Examination for metabolic disorders: a blood sample can be used to detect metabolic disorders like type 2 diabetes or increased blood lipids.
 Type 2 diabetes can greatly increase the risk of secondary diseases.

 - Determination of risk factors: the doctor asks for instance about heart attacks or other circulatory diseases in the family.
 Lifestyle also plays a role – such as smoking and diet.